 Forth Ports was acquired by Arcus Infrastructure Partners, an independent fund manager specialising in European infrastructure, in 2011.
 Charles Hammond is the Chief Executive of Forth Ports, and is based at Forth Ports' Head Office at the Port of Leith.
 Stuart Wallace is Chief Operating Officer and works from Scotland and the Port of Tilbury, London.
-Stuart Paterson is the company's Finance Director and is based at the Company's Head Office.
+Carole Cran is the company's Finance Director and is based at the Company's Head Office.

 Forth Ports is a resilient and dynamic company, focused on its core ports business.
 Through our ports, we encourage investment into the Scottish and South East UK economies.
 50% of Scotland's GDP goes through our ports and estuaries, where we support key industries such as renewables, oil and gas, and the food and drinks industry.

 Tilbury is London's major port and the UK's greenest port.
 It is the only UK port truly servicing both deep sea and short sea customers via the London Container Terminal.
 With vast trading links and extensive warehousing storage and distribution complex, Tilbury works with some of the biggest brands in the world.